top of page

 Application deadline: Applications typically close in March or April.

-Eligibility: Open to high school students enrolled in the 11th grade at the time of application, with a strong academic record and demonstrated interest and ability in STEM.
+Eligibility: Open to high school students enrolled in the 11th grade at the time of application with a strong academic record and demonstrated interest and ability in STEM.
 Students belonging to communities historically underrepresented in STEM are given preference.

-24 participants engage in interactive sessions including medical demonstrations, and hands-on activities in disciplines like biology, exercise science, medical laboratory science, microbiology, nursing, nutrition, and more.
-The program aims to help you develop a deeper understanding of the technical, professional, and academic skills required for success in healthcare careers.
+This week-long summer program at Rochester Institute of Technology (RIT) is for deaf and hard-of-hearing students in grades 10 to 12 interested in exploring healthcare careers.
+It offers an introduction to the various fields in healthcare.
+24 participants engage in interactive sessions, including medical demonstrations and activities in disciplines like biology, exercise science, medical laboratory science, microbiology, nursing, and nutrition.
+The program aims to help you understand the technical, professional, and academic skills required for success in healthcare careers.

 Location: Rochester Institute of Technology, New York